-How Will You do Lent 2025?
+How Will You do Lent 2026?

-Ash Wednesday (March 5) - Easter Sunday (April 20)
+Ash Wednesday (Feb 18) - Easter Sunday (April 5)

 Prayer ~ Fasting ~ Almsgiving

-1) Ues our parish Lenten Reflection Booklet
+2) Ues our parish Lenten Reflection Booklet & read the daily Mass rscriptures

-10) Attend Stations of the Cross on Friday evenings
+7) Attend Stations of the Cross on Friday evenings

 Abstinence is a penitential practice consisting of refraining from the consumption of meat and is to be observed by all Catholics who are 14 years of age and older.
 Ash Wednesday, Good Friday, and the Fridays during Lent are days of abstinence.